Bespokeethos/bespoke-ethos/README.md

 pnpm dev
 ```

-Local development uses mocked data unless a BaseHub token is provided.
+Local development uses static/Sanity-backed content and does not require any BaseHub configuration.

-- To connect to live BaseHub content export `BASEHUB_TOKEN` in `.env.local`.
-- To disable remote calls completely (recommended for CI or dry runs) set `SKIP_REMOTE_DATA=1`.
+- To force all routes to skip external CMS/search calls (recommended for CI or when env keys are missing), set `SKIP_REMOTE_DATA=1`.

 ## Operational Guardrails